or for GPU:

 FAISS is fast.
 Its error messages are not.
-When something goes wrong you get a C++ exception bubbled up through the Python bindings — cryptic, unhelpful, and missing context.
-This post covers the four most common FAISS errors, what actually causes each one, and exactly how to fix them.
+When something goes wrong you get a C++ exception bubbled up through the Python bindings: cryptic, unhelpful, and missing context.
+I've hit all five of the errors below in real pipelines, usually at the worst possible time (mid-migration to a new embedding model, or three weeks into a batch job that only just accumulated enough data to trip the training assertion).
+This post covers what actually causes each one and exactly how to fix them.

 pip install faiss-cpu numpy